codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 Any namespace may define registrars by using the **Config/Registrar.php** file, if :ref:`auto-discovery` is enabled in :doc:`Modules </general/modules>`.
 These files are classes whose methods are named for each configuration class you wish to extend.

-For example, a third-party module might wish to supply an additional template to ``Pager`` without overwriting whatever a develop has already configured.
+For example, a third-party module or Composer package might wish to supply an additional template to ``Config\Pager`` without overwriting whatever a developer has already configured.
 In **src/Config/Registrar.php** there would be a ``Registrar`` class with the single ``Pager()`` method (note the case-sensitivity):